List on Bids44 →

 ConditionPrice RangeWhat It Means

-Remember, these ranges are for the petrol manual variants.
-Top-end SX(O) Connect trims, especially with the AMT or factory-fitted CNG, will command prices at the higher end of these ranges.
+Remember, specific variants like the SX(O) Connect with AMT or CNG versions will naturally command prices at the higher end of these ranges.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Hyundai Exter in 2026